blackpuppy/docs/en/tutorials-and-examples/blog/part-two.rst

         public $helpers = array('Html', 'Form');
     }

-Now, lets add an action to our controller.
+Now, let's add an action to our controller.
 Actions often represent a single function or interface in an application.
-For example, when users request www.example.com/posts/index (which is also the same as www.example.com/posts/), they might expect to see a listing of posts.
+For example, when users request www.example.com/posts/index (which is the same as www.example.com/posts/), they might expect to see a listing of posts.
 The code for that action would look something like this::